gla-rad/eNav-VDESController/README.md

 ## The e-Navigation VDES Controller Service

-the GLA identified the provision of VAtoN as one of the top priority use-cases for their future e-Navigation applications.
+The GLA identified the provision of VAtoN as one of the top priority use-cases for their future e-Navigation applications.
 The use-case requirements stated that the transmission must be performed over AIS/VDES, therefore the architecture should include a component that provides this capability.